hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 670

 O you who believe, fulfill your covenants.
-Lawful to you are all grazing livestock, except what is recited to you, as well as hunting while you are in the state of pilgrimage.
+Lawful to you are all grazing livestock, except what is recited to you [in this Qur’an], as well as hunting while you are in the state of pilgrimage.
 Allah ordains what He wills.

 # 671